syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 **Save** **and** **Load** **using** **Xml** **file**

-DockingManager allows to save and load the xml file.
+DockingManager allows you to save and load the xml file.
 And it is done using binary formatter and sop formatter.
-The code has been explained below:
+The code example is as follows:

 {% highlight c# %}

-//Shows serialization methods using xml file
+//Shows serialization methods using xml file.

 BinaryFormatter formatter =  new BinaryFormatter();